mpai17/Anomaly-Detection-ML/Techniques/README.md

 # Techniques.
-WE can add more in the future :)
+We can add more in the future :)